The Medical School,

-Lead academic: Dr Thomas Jenkins
+Lead academic: Dr Jon Wood

-In small group teaching sessions and clinics, you’ll have the opportunity to apply theoretical knowledge to patients with neurological disease.
+In small-group teaching sessions and clinics, you’ll have the opportunity to apply theoretical knowledge to patients with neurological disease.
 In the final term you may take a research option (Route A) or a Clinical Neurology Experiential Learning Module (Route B).

 Students opting for Route A will choose from a range of clinical research projects based at SITraN or within the Royal Hallamshire Hospital.
 Students opting for Route B will attend additional specialist clinics with patient-centred teaching from experts in the field who will emphasise recent advances in clinical practice.